 Wait for approval

 pending, Downloading Files, Extracting & Scanning, Saving to Repository, Distribute, then Approved (or Reject).
-Watch progress on the dashboard or subscribe to webhooks.Grab the share link
+Watch progress on the dashboard or subscribe to webhooks.Verify the stream

 Open the share URL in Chrome on a desktop machine.
-You should see:- A loading screen while a worker is assigned.
+You should see:- A loading screen while your stream is set up.

-- The Unreal Engine viewport, streamed as WebRTC video.
+- The Unreal Engine viewport, streaming live in the browser.

 - Mouse, keyboard, and touch input flowing back into the build.